This is the final part in a Four part review of the divorce process entitled ‘Obtaining the Decree Absolute of Divorce.

 The Petitioner can apply for a Decree Absolute six weeks after the pronouncement of the Decree Nisi of Divorce.
 However the Respondent cannot apply until 18 weeks after the pronouncement of the Decree Nisi of Divorce.

-If the respondent is applying, they will also need to swear an affidavit setting out the reasons why it is the Respondent applying for the Decree Absolute rather than the normal procedure, where the Petitioner applies.
+If the respondent is applying, they will also need to swear a Statement of Truth setting out the reasons why it is the Respondent applying for the Decree Absolute rather than the normal procedure, where the Petitioner applies.

-Where there is a delay and neither party to the marriage applies for the Decree Absolute within twelve months after the decree nisi, then whomever is applying for the Decree Absolute will have to give a written explanation to the court, often by filing another affidavit, explaining the reasons for the delay, and confirming that no further children have been born to the parties.
+Where there is a delay and neither party to the marriage applies for the Decree Absolute within twelve months after the decree nisi, then whomever is applying for the Decree Absolute will have to give a written explanation to the court, often by filing another Statement of Truth, explaining the reasons for the delay, and confirming that no further children have been born to the parties.

 The petitioner can apply for decree absolute anytime from 6 weeks from the date the decree nisi is pronounced.
 Where the Petitioner applies, the Decree Absolute is usually granted automatically at this stage.